 2006: Oliver Heckmann, for his thesis, A System-oriented Approach to Efficiency and Quality of Service for Internet Service Providers.

-Nominations for the 2023 award — for students who have defended their PhD thesis after September 1, 2021 — are now closed.
-The deadline for nominations was December 31, 2022.
+Nominations for the 2024 award — for students who have defended their PhD thesis after September 1, 2022 are now open.
+The deadline for nominations is December 15, 2023.
 By this date the student must have defended the dissertation that will be submitted.

 Nominations can only be made by a student’s PhD supervisor.
 A nomination must include: